 Can you convert hotel points into Alaska miles?

-How to transfer Alaska miles
+How to transfer Alaska miles to someone else

-You can transfer 1,000 to 30,000 miles in increments of 1,000 miles at a cost of $10.00 per 1,000 miles, plus a $25.00 processing fee per transaction.
-A maximum of 100,000 miles can be transferred into/ or deducted from any individual Mileage Plan account per calendar year.
+You can transfer 1,000 to 30,000 miles in increments of 1,000 miles at a cost of $10 per 1,000 miles, plus a $25 processing fee per transaction.
+A maximum of 100,000 miles can be transferred into or deducted from any individual Mileage Plan account per calendar year.
 Save the fee and use your miles to book a ticket for someone else from your account.

 When do Alaska miles expire?